-The latest design, materials and manufacturing techniques have been used in the construction of Alula's Alarms to minimise the effects of contamination.
+The latest design, materials and manufacturing techniques have been used in the construction of the Alarm to minimize the effects of contamination.
 However it is impossible to completely eliminate the effect of dust and insect contamination, and therefore, to prolong the life of the Alarm you must ensure that it is kept clean so that excess dust does not build up.
 Any insects or cobwebs in the vicinity of the Smoke Alarm should be promptly removed.